Compiled by the Road Trip Alberta team

 Piston Broke Brewing is Brooks’ first craft brewery and has grown to be a pillar of the community.
 The brewery features multiple award-winning beers, good eats, and creative beer cocktails.
 Check out their events page on their website for comedy nights, live music, and much more!

-Another standout feature of the brewery is its amazing patio that is also dog-friendly.
+Another standout feature of the brewery is its amazing patio which is also dog-friendly.

 Tastings and off-sales are available Tuesday thru Sunday or pair your spirit or cocktails with a hand-crafted pizza Friday thru Sunday.
 Check their events page for live music and other events.